saikishorechalumuri/ESP8266-Painless-mesh-/README.md

 # ESP8266-Painless-mesh-
-by doing  this project  i get an idea how to connect  certain  number of Nodemcu without  using wifi module
+IN  THIS PROJECT I GET AN BASIC  IDEA ON  How to connect  certain  number of Nodemcu without  using wifi module With help of painless mesh protocol